 Walking on the Mallorcan coastline: Portals Nous and Illetas

-After you have spent a couple of days on the beaches you probably want to do something else.
-Take your car and steer to winding mountain roads.
+After you have spent a couple of days on Mallorca beaches you maybe want to do something else.
+Then rent a car and steer to winding roads of Serra de Tramuntana.

 Take the road from Andratx to Valldemossa and on to Soller.
 It’s not a long drive but you will see a lot of beauty.
-Or stay still closer, on the other side of the mountains and see what Puigpunent and Es Capdella wine growing regions are like.
+Or you don’t even have to travel that far.
+Before even reaching the mountains there are the Puigpunent and Es Capdella wine growing regions, go and see what they are like.

 Mallorcan villages: Estellencs, Banyalbufar, Valldemossa and Deia.

-Read my post on a drive to Mallorcan mountain villages Driving in Mallorca: Serra de Tramuntana.
+Read my post about the mighty Mallorcan mountains that are dotted with pretty villages: Driving in Mallorca: Serra de Tramuntana.